PD006/PratibhaGoldmanSachsNASA-APOD/README.md

 1- Download Xcode 13.0

-2- Create a folder in you machine and go the the folder
+2- Create a folder in your machine and go the the folder

    `cd NASA-APOD/`